Amai Proteins, producer of 100% protein sweetener that reduces sugar in Food & Beverages by up to 70%, voted Global Winner at the 2022 Extreme Tech Challenge Competition

 Sugar overconsumption underlies the Metabolic Syndrome (obesity, diabetes, and more), a global health challenge primarily affecting the lower socioeconomic classes.
 Sugar production also places a significant burden on arable land and water usage, contributing air, land, and sea pollution.

-Dr. Ilan Samish, CEO and Founder said: "Amai – 'sweet' in Japanese – produces the first great tasting and market-fit 100% protein sweetener via Amai's Pro3 Platform: Pro-Design AI-CPD (Computational Protein Design), Pro-Planet precision fermentation, and Pro-Taste food technology.
+Dr. Ilan Samish, CEO and Founder said: "Amai – 'sweet' in Japanese – produces a great tasting and market-fit 100% protein sweetener via Amai's Pro3 Platform: Pro-Design AI-CPD (Computational Protein Design), Pro-Planet precision fermentation, and Pro-Taste food technology.

 Our first product, sweelinTM, is a sustainable, 100% sweet protein that can reduce 40% to 70% of added sugar in a wide variety of food & beverages, without changing the consumer taste experience.
 The novel proteins mimic proteins that reside in harsh conditions (e.g., Dead Sea, hot springs, acidic swamps) and are thus fit for the requirements for the mass food market.
 These include soft drinks, fruit juices, dairy, alternative dairy products, sauces, spreads, snacks, ketchup, chocolate, peanut butter, energy bars, functional foods, and much more.